Breaking the Metric Voting Distortion Barrier: Re-deriving Known Bounds via Biased Metrics

 \subsection{Plurality Veto}

 \cite{DBLP:conf/ijcai/KizilkayaK22} later introduced a novel voting rule, Plurality Veto, and showed that it has distortion at most 3 via \Cref{thm:mus-graph} (the domination graph version).
-Their rule, and the proof of its distortion are very clean and simple.
-Here, we take their proof and translate it into one that goes through the biased metrics instead of \Cref{thm:mus-graph}.
-This shows that if one takes the biased metrics as a primitive, one can prove that there exists a deterministic rule with distortion 3 within a couple of paragraphs.
+Their rule, and the proof of its distortion{,} are very clean and simple.
+Here, we take their proof and translate it into one that goes through biased metrics instead of \Cref{thm:mus-graph}.
+This {version of the proof} shows that if one takes biased metrics as a primitive, one can prove that there exists a deterministic rule with distortion 3 within a couple of paragraphs.